rfcezar/business_ranking_gpt/README.md

 1. Open R or RStudio.
 2. Set the working directory to the folder where this `README.md` is located (i.e., the root of the replication package).
-3. Open and execute the script `analysis.R`.
+3. Open and execute the script `code.R`.

 The script will: